 The University Archives document the history of Black Hills State University, under its various names, from 1883 to present.
 For a brief history of Black Hills State University, please visit "History of BHSU."

 The University Archives contain academic and administrative records, as well as materials relating to the activities of its students, faculty, and alumni.
-Materials must be used in the Case Library Reading Room (room 201) and are available to students, faculty, and staff, as well as the general public.
+Materials must be used in the Jacket Legacy Room during the Library Renovation and are available to students, faculty, and staff, as well as the general public.

 The University Archives holds photographs from the 1880s through 2002.
 Many of the photos from the 1880s through the early 1970s have been digitized and are available through the Digital Library of South Dakota.